A05annex/SwervePathPlanning/README.md

 <details>
   <summary>version 2025.0.0 to 2025.?.? (for <b>2025 REEFSCAPE</b>):</summary>

+  * **version 2025.0.1** - merged UI feature requests from 2024:
+    * added more autonomous path format description documentation.
+    * automatically zero dX, dY, and dHeading for start, end, and *stop and run command* control points.
+Reset to default dX, dY, and dHeading values if the curve is extended or the *stop and run ommand* is removed.
+    * remove tanget display and hit testing for control points where the robot is stopped (eliminates the problem of not being able to move the point because the tangent handle and point are coincident).
+    * disabled context menu 'Reset Tangent' for control points where the robot is stopped.
+    * setup default field, robot and path directories to the conventions used in this project.
+    * reset the default path directory to the last or read path to facilitate support of the season directory structure and default path locations.
   * **version 2025.0.0** - added <b>2025 REEFSCAPE</b> field description.

 </details>
 <details>
   <summary>version 0.9.6 to 2024.0.1 (for <b>2024 Crescendo</b>):</summary>